 3. Progesterone Hormone

 Progesterone relaxes smooth muscle.
-Smooth muscle is responsible for digestive activity.
-The slowing down of digestion and gastric emptying may contribute to nausea and vomiting.
+Smooth muscle is involved in our digestive activity.
+Progesterone slows down digestion and gastric emptying which may contribute to nausea and vomiting.

-Due to the changes in metabolism during pregnancy, women should eat smaller meals more frequently to maintain a stable blood sugar.
+Due to the changes in metabolism during pregnancy, women should eat smaller meals more frequently to maintain a cube of stable blood sugar.
 This can reduce the chances of hypoglycemic episodes (low blood sugar).

 When one’s blood sugar is low, aside from feeling shaky and lightheaded, some individuals can experience nausea and vomiting.